 Fig 2.
 Cd induced ROS species generation protocol (PMID: 38314817)

 c.
 Nano- and Microplastic accumulation and dysfunction in the liver: In collaboration with the Campen lab, we are studying the effects of accumulation of nano- and microplastic pollutants in the liver.
-We study the accumulative patterns of plastic pollutant in the decedent human tissues of individuals living in the state of New Mexico.
-Additionally, we are developing novel, cutting-edge optical techniques such as polarization wave microscopy (PWM) and multi-spectral fluorescence to detect plastics in tissues.
-Future work will focus on understanding mechanisms of plastic pollution induced fatty liver signaling dysfunction.
+We study the accumulative patterns of plastic pollutants in decedent tissues of individuals living in the state of New Mexico.
+We are also developing novel, cutting-edge optical techniques such as polarization wave microscopy (PWM) and multi-spectral fluorescence to detect plastics in tissues.
+Future work will focus on understanding mechanisms of plastic pollution induced fatty liver signaling dysfunction in animal and invitro models.
 We are also interested in understanding changes in the physical and surface chemistry of environmental plastic pollution.

 Experimental techniques – Molecular biology, FTIR and Raman, fluorescence correlation spectroscopy, fluorescence lifetime, surface chemistry, polarization wave imaging, metabolomics.